 The sound of fighting intensifies.
-Out here, on the border planets, life is not easy, and death is even uglier.
+Out here, on the border planets, life isn't easy, and death is even uglier.
 Christine misses the peace of Caspian.
 Peace she hasn't known for nearly six months.
-She tries to stabilize the patient she is working on.
-A young woman, hit by the backlash of some kind of energy weapon, who is slowly dying.
+She tries to stabilize the patient she's working on.
+A young woman, hit by the backlash of some kind of energy weapon, who's slowly dying.

 The shelling gets closer.
 These new weapons are causing havoc and now their field hospital has become a target.
 The other doctors are packing things up, readying for the move, while she and a nurse try to save this last patient.

 "We've lost her, ma'am."

 Christine wastes no time worrying, she throws her equipment into the bag that sits waiting, helps the nurse push the gurney, no longer having to go slow for fear of hurting the woman further.

 There's a flare in front of them, and something explodes.
 Christine sees the waiting transport going up in flames, and then something hits her, knocking her back.

 She blacks out.

 When she wakes, she's in a hospital room.
 There's no place on her body that doesn't hurt and she can't move her head or shoulders.
 She tries to speak, but only a moan comes out.

 From her side, there's the sound of movement.
 Then a hand on hers, a voice she doesn't expect, saying, "Stay still.
 I have called the nurse."

 "Spock," she tries to say, but his name comes out as garbled sounds.